knot-system/knot-site/README.md

 ## Custom Theme

-You can duplicate the *theme/default/* folder, rename it and update the theme name and author information in the *theme/{themename}/theme.php*.
+You can duplicate the *theme/default/* folder, rename it and update the theme name and author information in the *theme/{themename}/config.php*.
 You can also create a *theme/{themename}/snippets/* folder and copy files from *system/site/snippets/* into this folder, to overwrite them on a per-theme basis.
 All the files in the *snippets/* folder have a version number at the start of the file, so you can see if they were updated since you last copied them.
+The *theme/{themename}/functions.php* contains some functions that get called when the theme gets loaded.

 You can define the theme your site uses in the *config.php* file like this:
 ```php